ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 </table>

 The reality is that there is usually a trade-off between false positives and false negatives.
 Tools can be designed or configured to have fewer false positives (incorrect reports), but that lack of sensitivity typically means that it will often have more false negatives (it will fail to report things that you might expect it to report).
-For more about details, see the *[SATE V Report: Ten Years of Static Analysis Tool Exposition*s](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.500-326.pdf), 2018.
+For more about details, see the [*SATE V Report: Ten Years of Static Analysis Tool Expositions*](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.500-326.pdf), 2018.

 #### Applying Tools